Truck Accident Overview

 - Turning Accidents -- Commercial trucks can be difficult to turn, often requiring the use of two lanes to make a right turn.
 It is not always a clear case of negligence, but some courts have held that driving a big rig in this manner (turning from an inside lane or occupying two lanes) is sufficient to establish the truck driver's fault.

 Any commercial truck accident is likely to result in serious physical injury and property damage.
-In the event that you or a loved one are involved in such an accident (and after receiving proper medical care), you will want an experienced attorney to review your claim as soon as possible.
+In the event that you or a loved one are involved in such an accident (and after receiving proper medical care), you will want your claim reviewed by an attorney as soon as possible.
 Why not have an attorney evaluate your claim at no charge?
 That way, you can protect your rights without worrying about how much a lawyer costs.